25 Jun Wise buys to help you enjoy summer in the garden

 Unfortunately barbeques don’t always go hand in hand with food safety.
 Undercooked food can cause a nasty tummy upset.
 (So can too much beer, but that’s another subject altogether).
 This gadget from Weber measures the temperature of your food as it is cooking and then sends a message to your smartphone when its cooked.
 Ideal for those of us who want to multitask by simultaneously cooking burgers AND watching the world cup.

-Riverside Garden Centre in Hertford (not far from the border with Essex) are offering a 10% discount on the Weber i-grill when you buy online. (correct at the time of writing)
+Riverside Garden Centre in Hertford (not far from the border with Essex) often have great deals on the Weber i-grill when you buy online.

 Hire an outdoor cinema system for an evening or why not nip over to e-bay and buy yourself an inflatable movie screen that you can use time and time again.
 Perfect for children’s parties!